rheera/van-life/README.md

 # Van Life

-Part of Scrimba's Advanced React course.
+Part of Scrimba's Advanced React course but updated to use TypeScript.
 A site where people can rent out camper vans for roadtrip adventures.
 Goal is to practice working with React Router.
+Live link: https://can-i-van.netlify.app/

 ## Table of Contents